Argent77/A7-NoEENPCs/README.md

 ##Components

-- Disable Enhanced Edition NPCs (BG:EE, BG2:EE and EET)
+- Disable Enhanced Edition NPCs (BG:EE, BG:SOD, BG2:EE and EET)
   - Disable all NPCs (disables NPCs all at once)
   - Disable NPCs individually  (see below)
   - Make all NPCs passive  (makes all NPCs passive at once)